sidhu177/presentation-aws-lambda/PITCHME.md

 +++

 Now for an example on using the lambda console and the levers that we can use to make changes to lambda runtime.
+Below is an example on compute times.

 ```
 def lambda_handler(event,context):